DavidJoao/itransition-study-guide/README.md

 2.- Supports server-side rendering.
 3.- Follows unidirectional data flow or data binding.
 4.- Uses reusable/composable UI components to develop the view.
+5.- React's high performance has the ability the components that have changes rather than refreshing and reloading the entire set.

 ### Difference between an Element and Component
 An element is a plain object describing what you want to appear on the screen in terms of the DOM nodes or other components.
 Elemens can contain other elements in their props.
 Creating a React element is cheap because once one element is created it is never mutated.